bobishgr8/Research_Project/README.md

 ## Task 2

 In this task, the main goal is to find if 2 matrixes are the same.
-So no biggie.
 Was mainly just:
 > if matrix1 == matrix2 :